Showdown with Khattar government, farmers gherao Karnal secretariat | Politics

 - India

-A large number of farmers on Tuesday squatted at the gates of the district headquarters here, locked in a showdown with Haryana's BJP-led government over a police lathi-charge last month.
+A large number of farmers squatted at the gates of the district headquarters here on Tuesday, locked in a showdown with Haryana's BJP-led government over a police lathi-charge last month.

 The gherao began in the evening, several hours after farmers from Haryana and neighbouring states reached Karnal's New Anaj Mandi for a mahapanchayat, riding tractors and motorcycles.